Skip to content

 Rename the photos in my "photos" directory based on their contents.

-Result: Gemini will ask for permission to rename your files.
+Result: Gemini asks for permission to rename your files.

-Select Yes, allow once. and your files will be renamed:
+Select Allow once and your files are renamed:

 Terminal window